 To back up everything on your hard drive, you'll often have to do a full-disk backup to an external hard drive, connected either directly to your machine, or on the local network.
 Most of the online-backup services, including IDrive, include software to do this, but Windows 10 and macOS also have built-in solutions.

 Technically, IDrive offers a free plan, but as it is limited to 5GB of storage, it would be useful only as an online-syncing solution.
-Few people interested in online cloud backup have less than 5GB of personal data on their machines.
+Few people interested in online cloud backup have less than 5GB of files on their machines.

-Moving up to the IDrive Personal plan gets you up to 2TB of storage, and while IDrive doesn't quite match the unlimited storage offered by some of its competitors, it does let a single user back up as many computers as he or she would like, including external or locally networked drives.
+Moving up to the IDrive Personal plan gets you up to 5TB of storage (until June 2020, 2TB), and while IDrive doesn't quite match the unlimited storage offered by some of its competitors, it does let a single user back up as many computers as he or she would like, including external or locally networked drives.

 At the moment, IDrive Personal costs $52.12 for the first year ($69.50 per year thereafter), or $104.25 for the first two years ($139 thereafter).
-That puts it nearly on par with Backblaze, which costs $50 per year indefinitely but backs up only a single machine per account.
-(Tom's Guide readers get even more of a discount for IDrive, at $13.90 for the first year.)
+That puts it nearly on par with Backblaze, which costs $60 per year indefinitely but backs up only a single machine per account.
+(Tom's Guide readers get even more of a discount for IDrive, at $3.48 for the first year of the 5TB plan.)

 Unlike some of its competitors, IDrive doesn't offer monthly subscriptions.
-The only upgrade option is a 5TB plan: $74.62 for the first year ($99.50 per year thereafter), or $149.25 for two years ($199 per year thereafter).
+The only upgrade option is a 10TB plan (formerly the 5TB plan).
+It's $74.62 for the first year ($99.50 per year thereafter), or $149.25 for two years ($199 per year thereafter).
 That's still quite reasonable compared with some other online-backup services.

-The IDrive client software runs on Windows 7, OS X 10.9 Mavericks, Android 4.0.3 Ice Cream Sandwich or iOS 9 and later versions of those operating systems.
+The IDrive client software runs on Windows 7, OS X 10.10 Yosemite, Android 4.1 Jelly Bean or iOS 11 and later versions of those operating systems.
+There are also command-line scripts available to back up Linux systems.

 IDrive is one of the few cloud-backup services we tested that fully backs up your smartphones and tablets, rather than simply offering mobile access to your backed-up computer files.
 For users of the built-in backups on Android and iOS, this is probably going to be a duplicative process, but having an extra copy of your files can't hurt.